This publication first appeared in the Global Competition Review.

 The concept of ‘interest of a specified percentage’ feeds into the definitions of ‘substantial interest’, ‘aggregate substantial interest’ and ‘direct interest’.

-A person holds a ‘substantial interest’ if (in relation to a corporation, unit trust or unincorporated limited partnership) the person holds an interest of at least 20 per cent or (if in relation to a trust) a beneficial interest in at least 20 per cent of the income or property of the trust. (id., Section 4: Definition of ‘substantial interest’.)
+A person holds a ‘substantial interest’ if (in relation to a corporation, unit trust or unincorporated limited partnership) they hold an interest of at least 20 per cent or (if in relation to a trust) a beneficial interest in at least 20 per cent of the income or property of the trust.

 A ‘direct interest’ is one of the most misnamed concepts in the legislation because the term has nothing to do with whether an investment is ‘direct’ or ‘indirect’.
 It includes:

-- an interest of 5 per cent or more in an entity or business if the person who acquires the interest has entered into a legal arrangement relating to the businesses of the person and the entity or business; and
+• An interest of 5 per cent or more in an entity or business if the person who acquires the interest has entered into a legal arrangement relating to the businesses of the person and the entity or business being acquired.

-- an interest of any percentage in an entity or business if the person who acquired the interest is in a position to influence or participate in the central management and control of the entity or business or to influence, participate in or determine the policy of the entity or business.
+• An interest of any percentage in an entity or business if the person who acquired the interest is in a position to influence or participate in the central management and control of the entity or business or to influence, participate in or determine the policy of the entity or business.
 This is generally accepted to include the ability to appoint a director.
-(Foreign Acquisitions and Takeovers Regulation 2015 [FATR], Regulation 16.)

-A substantial interest, aggregate substantial interest and direct interest can be acquired indirectly, via the operation of the tracing rules.
+Substantial interests, aggregate substantial interests and direct interests can be acquired indirectly, via the operation of the tracing rules.

 Tracing rules

-Tracing rules operate upwards through chains of substantial interests, so that if a person has a substantial interest in a corporation, trust or unincorporated limited partnership (higher party), and the higher party has an interest of any percentage in a corporation, trust or unincorporated limited partnership (lower party), the person is taken to hold as much of the lower party as the higher party holds (id., Section 19).
+Tracing rules operate upwards through chains of substantial interests, so that if a person has a substantial interest in a corporation, trust or unincorporated limited partnership (a higher party), and the higher party has an interest of any percentage in a corporation, trust or unincorporated limited partnership (a lower party), the person is taken to hold as much of the lower party as the higher party holds.
 This test operates through multiple chains of ownership and applies at each level irrespective of whether there is any practical control.

 The legislation turns these tracing rules on or off for certain purposes, most notably in respect of certain offshore transactions for certain foreign persons, as described in more detail under ‘Significant and notifiable actions’, below.